julialiuliu/Appium-BDD-python-mobile-app-testing/README.md

 1. Launch the Reddit App on local device
 2. Search for a subreddit called "gaming"
-3. Open the sub-reddit
+3. Open the "gaming" sub-reddit
-4. Printout the top most post's title
+4. Check if "nintendo" in the top posted title
+5. Generate Allure test report (http://allure.qatools.ru/)

 #### TODO
 1. Integrate to cloud test farm (ex:Amazon test farm or Sourcelabs)